ridercz/Altairis.ValidationToolkit/README.md

 * `[RequiredEmptyWhen("OtherProperty", "value")]` - property is required to be empty when `OtherProperty == "value"`.
 * `[RequiredEmptyWhen("OtherProperty", "value", NegateCondition = true)]` - property is required to be empty when `OtherProperty != "value"`.

-_Please note_: The default error message does not mention the master condition (it says _Field {0} is required to be empty_, not _Field {0} is required to be empty when some conditions are met_).
+*Please note:* The default error message does not mention the master condition (it says *Field {0} is required to be empty*, not *Field {0} is required to be empty when some conditions are met*).
 It's recommended to override the message to be more specific to your model.

 License
 -------